pklesk/fast_rboost_bins/README.md

 </tr>
 </table>

-Takin advantage of [Numba](https://numba.pydata.org/) (a high-performance just-in-time Python compiler) we provide a fast operating implementation of a boosting algorithm in which bins with logit transform values play the role of “weak learners”.
+Taking advantage of [Numba](https://numba.pydata.org/) (a high-performance just-in-time Python compiler) we provide a fast operating implementation of a boosting algorithm in which bins with logit transform values play the role of “weak learners”.